 Host, Think Out Loud

-Dave Miller is the host of Think Out Loud.
-From 2008-2011, he worked as the online host of the show.
-Before coming to OPB, Dave was the senior producer of Open Source, a nationally syndicated radio show based at WGBH in Boston.
+Before coming to OPB, Dave was the senior producer of "Open Source," a nationally syndicated radio show based at the NPR affiliate station WGBH in Boston.
 He began his radio career as a documentary producer at Sound Portraits Productions and StoryCorps.
-His stories have aired on All Things Considered, Morning Edition, and Weekend Edition Saturday.
-Dave graduated from Harvard University with a degree in English.
+From 2008 to 2011, he worked as the online host of the show.

 His stories have aired on NPR's "All Things Considered," "Morning Edition" and "Weekend Edition Saturday."